Policies & action

 Zero emission fuels for domestic transport

-The EU is trying to stimulate deployment of clean vehicles market by introducing binding quotas for clean vehicles procured by public authorities.
+The EU is trying to stimulate the development of the market for clean vehicles by introducing binding clean vehicle procurement quotas for public authorities.
 In February 2019, the EU Parliament and Council agreed on an amendment to the Directive on promoting clean and energy efficient vehicles.
-The Directive requires public authorities procuring vehicles (e.g. for public transport) to take their CO2 emissions and the emissions of other pollutants into account in their investment decisions.
+The Directive requires public authority vehicle procurement (e.g. for public transport) to take CO2 emissions and the emissions of other pollutants into account.
 It also sets a minimum share of clean heavy-duty vehicles (trucks and buses) in the total number of heavy-duty vehicles contracted by member states.

-These shares differ depending on the member states and types of vehicles.
+These shares differ depending on the member state and type of vehicle.
 For example, in the period 2021-2025, between 24% (Romania) and 45% (majority of the EU member states) of buses procured by public communities should be clean or zero emissions.
-For the period 2026-2030, these shares increase to between 33% and 65% (European Parliament 2019b).
+For the period 2026-2030, these shares increase to between 33% and 65% (European Parliament, 2019).

-Underdeveloped charging infrastructure remains a major hindrance to the uptake of electric vehicles.
-In July 2021 the Commissions tabled a proposal that would replace the Directive on the Deployment of Alternative Fuels Infrastructure from 2014 with a regulation that includes a number of mandatory national targets, e.g. for for each battery electric light-duty vehicle registered in their territory, a total power output of at least 1 kW must be provided through publicly accessible recharging stations.
+Underdeveloped charging infrastructure remains a major hindrance to EV uptake.
+In July 2021 the Commission tabled a proposal that would replace the Directive on the Deployment of Alternative Fuels Infrastructure from 2014 with a regulation that includes a number of mandatory national targets.
+For example, for each battery electric light-duty vehicle registered in their territory, a total power output of at least 1 kW must be provided through publicly accessible recharging stations.
 For plug-in hybrids this factor amounts to 0.66 kW for each vehicle.
-There should also be a recharging pool every 60 km along the motorways that constitute part of the Trans-European transport Network (TEN-T) consisting of fast charging points—at least 300 kW from 2025 and at least 600 kW from 2030.
+There should also be a recharging point every 60 km along the motorways that constitute part of the Trans-European transport Network (TEN-T) consisting of fast charging points—at least 300 kW from 2025 and at least 600 kW from 2030.

-Additional targets are specified for hydrogen charging stations, charging stations for heavy-duty vehicles.
+Additional targets are specified for hydrogen charging stations and charging stations for heavy-duty vehicles.
 The proposal also requires the development of charging stations for LNG for heavy duty vehicles and ships “unless the costs are disproportionate to the benefits, including environmental benefits“.
-This requirement could significantly increase dependency of the transport sector on natural gas (European Commission 2021o).
+This requirement could significantly increase dependency of the transport sector on fossil gas (European Commission, 2021p).

-The EU aims to strengthen the position of railways in comparison to the other modes of transport, by increasing competition between the operators and investing in rail transport infrastructure, as well as other measures.
-However, these efforts still did not have an impact on shifting freight transport from road to rail: between 2013 and 2018, the share of freight transported by rail remained constant at between 18–19%.
+The EU aims to strengthen the position of railways in comparison to other modes of transport, by increasing competition between the operators and investing in rail transport infrastructure, as well as other measures.
+However, these efforts have still not had an impact on shifting freight transport from road to rail: between 2013 and 2018, the share of freight transported by rail remained constant at between 18–19%.
 By 2019 it fell to 17.7%, reaching just 16.8% in 2020 (Eurostat, 2022b).